How to overcome the trauma of feeling invalidated

 According to Bessel van der Kolk, trauma happens when we feel unseen or unknown.
 He wrote one of the most seminal books on the subject, The Body Keeps the Score.

-I'm currently reading another influential book called Trauma and Recovery by Dr. Judith Herman.
+Another influential book on the topic is Trauma and Recovery by Dr. Judith Herman.
 Here she wrote about complex PTSD back in 1992.

 In Herman's book she also lays out how Freud determined through case studies that women's "hysteria" was due to sexual abuse before adulthood.